-Albania: Power exchange platform aims to regulate electricity imports primarily13.
-August 2015. / SEE Energy News
+Albania: Power exchange platform aims to regulate electricity imports primarily, SEE Energy News

 Albania ministry of energy aims to improve the electricity market framework and regulate further the ongoing electricity imports.